 Online classes allow student access to asynchronous course content and additional instructional resources presented in a variety of formats.
 The Learning Management System also provides an opportunity for the student to engage with course content, and interact with their instructor and other students as they move through the courses online.
-All theory-based courses will be presented online, and the lab-based portion of the program will be offered in a residential setting at an on-ground campus, or in a clinical setting, thus creating a blended/hybrid approach to the curriculum. \Midwest Institute is approved for distance delivery in the state of Missouri.
+All theory-based courses will be presented online, and the lab-based portion of the program will be offered in a residential setting at an on-ground campus, or in a clinical setting, thus creating a blended/hybrid approach to the curriculum.
+Midwest Institute is approved for distance delivery in the state of Missouri.
 All labs are residential and students must attend at the campus weekly.
-If a student relocates to a different state prior to completing program they will have to drop since campus attendance is required for successful completion.
+If a student relocates to a different state prior to completing program and cannot attend the residential portion of the courses, they will have to drop since campus attendance is required for successful completion.